 • Complete your financial obligation.
 At the GCC, patients must pay their part of the surgery 6 weeks prior to their scheduled date in order to keep it.
 No payment plans are made afterwards.

-The Day of Surgery: What Happens?
+The Day of Surgery

 When you arrive at the hospital or surgical center, you will be checked-in to a pre-operative room.
 Your surgeon will greet you to review the plan for surgery and answer any last-minute questions you may have.

 During top surgery, you will be placed under general anesthesia.
 This means that you will be asleep and not feel anything for the entirety of the procedure.
-Procedures often take 1.5-3 hours, unless a patient requests to undergo other procedures in the same surgery like body contouring.
+Procedures often take 1.5-3 hours, unless a patient requests to undergo other procedures in the same surgery like body contouring

 You will wake up from the procedure with surgical dressings and a compression garment over your chest.
 Most often, drains will be placed during surgery as well.
 A nurse will go over recovery instructions with you.
 You will be discharged once you have stabilized after surgery and you have a care-person present to take you home.

-Recovery: Healing and Final Results from Top Surgery
+Recovery and Final Results

 Generally speaking, it takes a full 12 months for the body to completely recover from surgery.
 This includes inflammation reducing and scars maturing.
 That said, patients should be able to see their results around 6 months post-op, depending on the kind of surgical technique you undergo.
 You can find more information on chest reconstruction recovery and breast augmentation recovery in the hyperlinked pages.